-The 33-year-old company is currently conducting clinical trials for its COVID-19 vaccine while it prepares to produce up to 100 million vaccine doses by the end of the year.
+The 33-year-old company is currently conducting clinical trials for a COVID-19 vaccine while it prepares to produce up to 100 million vaccine doses by the end of the year.
 This award comes with Novavax’s selection to participate in Operation Warp Speed, a program operated by the federal government which aims to invest in companies prepared to deliver effective COVID-19 vaccines in 2021.
-The company will use the fresh funding to move its vaccine candidate into the third phase of clinical trials, establish large-scale manufacturing and produce 100 million vaccine doses, as planned.
+The company will use the fresh funding to move its vaccine candidate into the third phase of clinical trials, establish large-scale manufacturing and produce 100 million vaccine doses as planned.

 The company has never brought a product to market before, according to The New York Times.